oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The payload of an SD-JWT is a JSON object according to the following rules:

  1. The payload MAY contain the `_sd_alg` key described in (#hash_function_claim).
- 2. The payload MAY contain one or more digests of Disclosures to enable selective disclosure of the respective claims, created and formatted as described below.
+ 2. The payload MAY contain one or more digests of Disclosures to enable selective disclosure of the respective claims, created and formatted as described in (#creating_disclosures).
  3. The payload MAY contain one or more decoy digests to obscure the actual number of claims in the SD-JWT, created and formatted as described in (#decoy_digests).
  4. The payload MAY contain one or more non-selectively disclosable claims.
  5. The payload MAY also contain Holder's public key(s) or reference(s) thereto, as well as further claims such as `iss`, `iat`, etc. as defined or required by the application using SD-JWTs.
 See (#holder_public_key_claim) for more details.